Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Related work

 \subsection{Text masking for VLM training}

-Masking text presents another viable option to speed up the pre-training of VLMs, and is particularly effective alongside strategies that employ a high ratio of image patch masking.
-FLIP further explored text masking techniques, namely, random and truncation masking, to enhance efficiency~\cite{li2023flip}.
+Masking text presents another viable option to speed up and enhance the pre-training of VLMs, and is particularly effective alongside strategies that employ a high ratio of image patch masking~\cite{li2023flip,li2023clipa}.
+FLIP further explored text masking techniques, namely, random and truncation masking (referred to as ``prioritized''), to enhance efficiency~\cite{li2023flip}.
+While random text masking involves masking text arbitrarily, truncation masking in FLIP strategically eliminates padding tokens and retains the words that preceded them.
+The study of text masking for VLMs got off to a slow start, since~\cite{li2023flip} found that text masking promoted efficiency, but deteriorated performance.